Jerakin/DefTree/doc/source/using.rst

 an Element object may be manipulated by directly changing its fields, as well as adding new children (for example with Element.insert()).

-Let's say we want to find all box nodes in a gui and change its layers.
+E.g. if we want to find all box-nodes in a gui and change its layers.

 .. code:: python